 What is the difference between ‘standard’ cranks and ‘compact cranks?

 The difference is in the chain ring sizes which is a product of different PCDs.
 PCD stands for “pin circle diameter” and is occasionally referred to as BCD or “bolt circle diameter” and is the size of a the circle formed if the centre of the circle is the axis of the bottom bracket axle with the circle passing through the centre of each chain wheel pin.
-The most common chain ring size option for ‘compact’ cranks is large ring of 50 teeth and a small ring of 34 teeth, though other options exist with 50 / 36 and 48 / 34 being available, but far less common.
-This requires a PCD of 110mm and this PCD is common to all compact cranks other than Campagnolo who use a 113mm PCD
+By far the most common chain ring size option for ‘compact’ cranks is large ring of 50 teeth and a small ring of 34 teeth, though other options exist with 50 / 36 , 52 / 36 and 48 / 34 also being available, but less common.
+These all require a PCD of 110mm and this PCD is common to all compact cranks other than Campagnolo who use a 113mm PCD

 In contrast, standard cranks use a PCD of 135mm for Campagnolo or 130mm for Shimano, SRAM, FSA and the rest. a PCD of 135mm allows small chain ring options down to 39 teeth and while a 130mm PCD will allow an inner chain ring size of 38 teeth, in practice 39 teeth is the default option and is usually paired with a 53 tooth or occasionally, 52 tooth outer chain ring.